vai21/vai21/README.md

-- 👋 Hi, I’m @vai21
+- 👋 Hi, I’m Faisal.
+I am majoring in computer science in Bina Nusantara University.
-- 👀 I’m interested in programming with javascript
+- 👀 I’m interested in programming with javascript, nodejs, python, java.
+Mostly I am doing backend things with express.js, nest.js, springboot, django or flask.
+Now I am learning frontend too.
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning reactjs and next js.
-- 💞️ I’m looking to collaborate on AI project
+- 💞️ I’m looking to collaborate on AI project or any other website projects.
 - 📫 How to reach me plesae message me in this email faisalrasid@gmail.com

 <!---